 FUNDING AREAS: Entrepreneurship education, cancer care, developmental disabilities

-IP TAKE: Chicago nonprofits definitely have a leg up on the competition when it comes to the Coleman Foundation.
-With the exception of a few entrepreneurship education grants here and there, almost all grantmaking takes place within the city or the suburbs.
+IP TAKE: With the exception of a few entrepreneurship education grants, almost all grantmaking takes place within the city or the suburbs.
 Although the foundation’s education and developmental disabilities focus areas are very specific, various types of cancer care and support programs are considered for funding.

-PROFILE: Started in 1951, the Coleman Foundation is a Chicago-centric funder that established its current set of three grantmaking priority areas in 1981.
+PROFILE: Established in 1951, the Coleman Foundation is a Chicago-centric funder that established its current set of three grantmaking priority areas in 1981.
 The foundation was created Dorothy W. and J.D.
 Stetson Coleman, who were successful entrepreneurs in the Chicago area and owners of the Fannie May Candies company.
 This funder supports “educational institutions offering entrepreneurship education, organizations providing cancer treatment, education and support, and agencies providing services for individuals with developmental disabilities only in the Chicago Metropolitan area - its primary geographical focus.”

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)